eapowertools/qs-admin-playbook/docs/asset_management/data_connections/analyze_data_connections.md

 ## Which connections are no longer used?

- **A data connection is found in a script log and exists in the Qlik Sense site, however no associated applications currently exist that at one point had used it.**
+ **A data connection is found in a script log and the data connection exists in the Qlik Sense site, however, the applications which refer to this data connection in their scripts no longer exist.**

 ### How-to
 {:.no_toc}